sarahubanic/hybrid-assistant/README.md

 Developed by **@daqa020** with ❤️

+## 🙏 Special Thanks

+This project was made possible thanks to:

+- **[@jinnosux](https://github.com/jinnosux)** — For providing the hardware tools and the original idea that inspired this project.
+Your vision made this possible! 🚀

 ## Features

 - **Live Camera GUI** — Real-time video feed with object detection overlays and interactive chat panel